 Infants begin to understand the actional properties of agents at 3 to 4 months of age.
 Six month old infants appear to already perceive a cause-effect relationship.
-Infants learn the causality relationships, based on the perceptual categorization of moving objects, even before understanding that the things in the world are named,.
-The animate and moving causal agents are easier and earlier to comprehend, and therefore they are used as paradigms for sentence construction.
+Infants learn the causality relationships, based on the perceptual categorization of moving objects, even before understanding that the things in the world are named.
+The animate and moving causal agents are easier and earlier to comprehend, and therefore they are used as paradigms for identification of agency relationships and sentence construction.
 The development of affective self-consciousness includes the generation of affective awareness of having a body that acts as an agent.
 This milestone of infantile mental development is achieved around the age of 6 months, and plays an important role in metamorphosis of affective calls of young infants to babbling and production of first words.
 The seven to nine month olds represent actions in terms of the intentional and agent-object relationships.
 By the end of their first year, infants conceptualize the difference between agents and recipients of action.
 In the course of language acquisition, the simple naming of the objects precedes the expression of their causal and agency relationships, first by gestural expression and followed by concrete verbs.

 Toddlers initially produce verbs that signal concrete actions, such as "play" or "eat", or concrete desires with self-agency, such as "want water", or "like cars".
 Children´s verbs all encode only self-action for several months, and then the observed actions.
 In the next stage, children learn verbs that are related to the mental states such as the intention, and this knowledge help them later to learn the mental states of others.
 Thus, learning animate self-agency relationships provide toddlers with a paradigm required for learning verbs pertaining to observed actions and the less transparent aspects of causality.
 Using this paradigm, humans can convert every existing and even non-existing object and agent, act, state, topic and item to the potential subject matter of the verbal knowledge and conceptualization, treating them as subjects, action-words, verbs, and action-related objects.